Delaware grants right to counsel for children in termination cases

 09/22/2016, Legislation, Termination of Parental Rights (State) - Children

 In turn, Del.
 Code Ann. tit.
-29 § 9007A specifies that the attorney fulfills the role of guardian ad litem, but 9007A(c)(14) adds that “The attorney guardian ad litem shall… Ascertain the wishes of the child and make the child's wishes known to the Court.
+29 § 9007A specifies that the attorney fulfills the role of guardian ad litem, but 9007A(c)(15) adds that “[T]he attorney or Court Appointed Special Advocate volunteer shall… Ascertain the wishes of the child and make the child's wishes known to the Court.
 If the attorney guardian ad litem concludes that the child's wishes differ from the position of the attorney guardian ad litem, he or she will notify the Court of the conflict.”